Flowers and Holidays Guide in Ukraine

 May 1 - Labor Day.
 A traditional Soviet-era holiday that is celebrated even now.
-In old times, it was marked by numerous parades.
+In the old times, it was marked by numerous parades.
 Nowadays it's just a good occasion to have another day off and spend it with family and friends outdoors.
 Some people attend public performances and concerts; the others prefer to have a picnic in the woods.

 May 9 - Victory Day.
-This is the day when people of Ukraine and other former Soviet Union republics celebrate the victory over the fascist Germany in 1945 and remember the 20 million of Soviet people who put their lives on the altar of peace.
-The war took life of nearly every 6th Ukrainian citizen.
+This is the day when people of Ukraine and other former Soviet Union republics celebrate the victory over fascist Germany in 1945 and remember the 20 million of Soviet people who put their lives on the altar of peace.
+The war took a life of nearly every 6th Ukrainian citizen.
 Celebrations include military parade and fireworks.

 Saint Trinity Day.